 Ketosis is a controlled, insulin regulated process that allows for small ketones to be produced when fat is metabolized.

-You may be wondering is ketosis even safe or a good state to be in.
+If you are wondering is ketosis safe or a good state to be in?
 This of course depends on your current state of health.

 Which is why we encourage individuals to get a check-up before starting a low carb, keto diet.
 Not only is it important to get your doctor’s approval but in many cases medications will need to be adjusted as your health improves.